TheochemUI/eOn/docs/source/user_guide/artn.md

 ## Build requirements

 ARTn requires a Fortran compiler and LAPACK.
-The pARTn library is fetched and built automatically:
+Download the subproject first, then let eOn build it automatically at configure time:

 ```{code-block} shell
 meson subprojects download artn-plugin